-The Colorectal Research team are based in the Clinical Research Centre at NBT, offering patients and people at risk of developing Colon cancer excellent patient-centred care and the opportunity to participate in research.
+The Colorectal Research team at North Bristol NHS Trust offer patients and people at risk of developing Colon cancer excellent patient-centred care and the opportunity to participate in research.

-Delivering complex interventional and observational studies, the team is comprised of Research Nurses and a Research Administrator, supported by involvement from the wider multidisciplinary team.
+Delivering complex interventional and observational studies, the team is comprised of a multidisciplinary clinical team, supported by our research nurses and a Research Administrator.

 Please speak to the person treating you to see if there is a research study that may be able to help you.

 Up to 40% of patients who develop colorectal cancer are either not fit enough for resectional surgery or have advanced disease.
 Treatment in these patients is palliative and aimed at prolonging life and maximising its quality.

 A significant proportion of patients with colorectal cancer present as an emergency, where the cancer has caused a bowel blockage.
 Unless the blockage is relieved, the bowel perforates and the patient develops peritonitis.
 Surgery, if performed, is associated with increased mortality, prolonged hospital stay, increased stoma formation, reduced quality of life and patients are often unable to have chemotherapy.

 An alternative to surgery for patients presenting with an obstruction is stent insertion across the blocked part of the bowel.
 The stent is made of a special metal which expands when inserted.
 The procedure does not require general anaesthetic, and when successful, provides immediate relief of symptoms, avoiding the need for surgery and a stoma.